-Impairment and loss on disposal of property and equipment increased by \$0.5 million, or 14.7%, to \$3.6 million for fiscal year 2015, from \$3.1 million for fiscal year 2014.
-As a result of performing a periodic review of our shops during each fiscal quarter of

-2015, it was determined that indicators of impairment were present for certain shops as a result of underperformance of shop profitability.
-We performed an impairment analysis related to these shops and recorded an impairment charge of \$3.4 million related to the excess of the carrying amounts recorded on our balance sheet over the estimated fair values, as compared to \$2.9 million in fiscal year 2014.
+Impairment and loss on disposal of property and equipment increased to \$10.8 million for fiscal year 2017, compared to \$4.1 million for fiscal year 2016.
+After performing a periodic review of the Company's shops during each fiscal quarter of 2017, it was determined that indicators of impairment were present for certain shops as a result of continued underperformance.
+The Company performed impairment analyses related to these shops and recorded impairment charges of \$10.6 million for the excess of the carrying amount recorded on the balance sheet over the shops' estimated fair value.
+The Company performs impairment analyses on a quarterly basis which involves significant judgment by management including estimates of future cash flows and future growth rates, among other assumptions.
+Based on the Company's current projections, no impairment, beyond what has already been recorded, has been identified.
+However, given the current challenges facing the industry and our business, future evaluations could result in additional impairment charges.